Biscuit au Chocolat

 Photos by Jessica Marx

-- Combine the dark and milk chocolate in a wide, heat-safe bowl, and set it over a saucepan of simmering water.
+Combine the dark and milk chocolate in a wide, heat-safe bowl, and pour the hot heavy cream over it.

-- Add cookies to chocolate, and fold to combine.
+Add cookies to chocolate genache, and fold to combine.

-- Wrap each one tightly in aluminum foil and place in freezer for at least 1 hour.
+Wrap each one tightly in aluminum foil and place in freezer for at least 1 hour, can keep for up to a month.